 FALSE: Inappropriate workplace behavior can happen anywhere and to anyone.
 From a medical office to a marketing firm to a shipyard, any working person can be harassed in any working situation.
 As shown by the “Me Too” movement, there is no ‘typical’ harassing situation.
 Victims and harassers come from a variety of fields, including entertainment, government, Wall Street, and corporate America.

 MYTH: There are adequate procedures to take care of people who seriously assault or threaten others at work.

 FACT: Society continues to view sexual harassment from a double standard and victims bear the brunt of the blame.
 At times, personnel managers, human resources, human rights agencies, union representatives, courts, and legislators reflect these discriminatory attitudes.
 Those who seek assistance from such sources are frequently placing themselves at risk of humiliating indifference, ridicule, or event further harassment.
 Nevertheless, it is important to use the appropriate channels and follow a company’s procedures in place when being subject to discrimination in the workplace, to whatever extent possible.

 We at the Derek Smith Law Group, PLLC are steadfast advocates for our clients.
 We are here to break the stigma and set the record straight for sexual harassment victims in and around NYC.
 If you feel like you need help or a way out contact the experienced New York City sexual harassment attorneys at the Derek Smith Law Group, PLLC.
 Our attorneys have years of experience litigating claims of sexual harassment and gender discrimination.
 Working together with our Philadelphia sexual harassment attorneys, we have recovered millions on behalf of our clients who were discriminated against because of their gender.
-If you feel you have been discriminated against because of your gender, please give our attorneys a call, toll-free, at 1877 4NYLAWS, for your free consultation.
+If you feel you have been discriminated against because of your gender, please give our attorneys a call at (800) 807-2209 for a free consultation.